brajeshwar/brajeshwar.github.io/_posts/2006/2006-12-13-flickr-christmas-gift-easter-egg.md

----
-layout: post
-title: Flickr Christmas Gift, Easter Egg
+# Flickr Christmas Gift, Easter Egg
----

 Saw this off [Boing Boing](http://www.boingboing.net/2006/12/12/flickrs_excellent_xm.html).
 If you post a Note on your Flickr Photo, it will show you the corresponding object - hat, beard.
 Find the Easter Egg; type the following words in the Note (without the quotes)